-- establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - ensure that children know that there are adults in the school whom they can approach if they are worried - ensure that all staff members undergo safeguarding and child protection training at induction in line with advice from the Local Safeguarding Children Board (LSCB).
-The training will be regularly updated. - include opportunities in the Personal Social Health and Economic (PSHE) curriculum and elsewhere for children to develop the skills they need to recognise and stay safe from abuse.
+- establish and maintain an environment where children feel secure, are encouraged to talk and are listened to - ensure that children know that there are adults in the school whom they can approach if they are worried - ensure that all staff members undergo safeguarding training at induction in line with advice from the Local Safeguarding Children Partnership (LSCP).
+The training will be regularly updated. - include opportunities in the Personal Social Health and Economic (PSHE) and RSE curricula and elsewhere for children to develop the skills they need to recognise and stay safe from abuse.

-We will follow the procedures set out by the bi-borough's LSCB and take account of guidance issued by DfE to and support for this role
+We will follow the procedures set out by the bi-borough's LSCP and take account of guidance issued by DfE to

-• ensure that we have a Designated Safeguarding Lead (DSL) and a deputy Designated Safeguarding Lead for child protection both of whom have received appropriate training

-- ensure that we have a Nominated Governor (NG) responsible for child protection who has also received appropriate training - ensure that every member of staff (including temporary and supply staff and volunteers) and of the governing body knows the name of the Designated Safeguarding Lead responsible for child protection and his role - ensure that all staff and volunteers understand their responsibilities in being alert to the signs of abuse and for referring any concerns to the Designated Safeguarding Lead responsible for child protection - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out the relevant obligations in the parents' handbook - notify Social Services if there is an unexplained absence of more than two days of a pupil who has a child protection plan (unless the plan requires more immediate notification) - develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters including attendance at case conferences - keep written records of concerns about children, even where there is no need to refer the matter immediately - ensure that all records are kept securely, separate from the main pupil file - develop and follow procedures where an allegation is made against a member of staff or volunteer - ensure that safer recruitment practices are always followed. - ensure that there are arrangements for reviewing the school's child protection policies and procedures, and the efficiency with which the related duties have been discharged - ensure that any deficiencies in child protection arrangements are remedied without delay
+- ensure that we have a Designated Safeguarding Lead (DSL) and a deputy Designated Safeguarding Lead for safeguarding both of whom have received appropriate training and support for this role - ensure that we have a Nominated Governor (NG) responsible for safeguarding who has received appropriate training and that all governors receive appropriate safeguarding and child protection training so that they can provide strategic challenge - ensure that every member of staff (including temporary and supply staff and volunteers) and of the governing body knows the name of the Designated Safeguarding Lead responsible for safeguarding and his/her role - manage behaviour effectively to ensure a good and safe educational environment and have a clear understanding of the needs of all pupils, including those with mental health needs - safeguard children from potentially harmful and inappropriate online material via the school's filtering and monitoring systems, and via its online safety policy and acceptable use of the internet policies (boys are not allowed mobile phones or personal internet enabled devices in school) that are regularly reviewed by the Governors - ensure that all staff and volunteers understand their responsibilities in being alert to the signs of abuse and for referring any concerns to the Designated Safeguarding Lead responsible for safeguarding - ensure that all staff are prepared to identify children who may benefit from early help. (i.e. providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years) - ensure that parents have an understanding of the responsibility placed on the school and staff for safeguarding by setting out the relevant obligations in the parents' handbook - notify Social Services if there is an unexplained absence of more than two days of a pupil who has a child protection plan (unless the plan requires more immediate notification) - develop effective links with relevant agencies and cooperate as required with their enquiries regarding safeguarding matters including attendance at case conferences - keep written records of concerns about children, even where there is no need to refer the matter immediately